The Choc Ripple Cake is perfect for those who want to impress with minimum effort and maximum impact.

 - Smear cream along serving plate.
 Dollop cream on biscuits (generously) and sandwich the biscuits together with the cream so that they stand on their edge to eventually form a long log.

-- Cover the log with remaining cream and sprinkle with walnuts or your topping of choice.
+- Cover the log with remaining cream using a spatula or bread knife.

 - Let stand overnight in the fridge (or at least for 6 hours).